FreeLeadsData/environment/README.md

 # environment

-Scripts for installing nevironment on different Linux distros and version.
+Scripts for installing the environment for any of my projects on different Linux distros and version.

 ## Installation Scripts